3000GT VR-4

 Contact

-Using water injection (or water / methanol and even straight methanol) has advantages to building more power.
-It eliminates knock (detonation) which allows for higher PSI boost on the engine safely.
+Using water injection (or water / methanol as it is sometimes referred as) has advantages to building more power.
+It cools and eliminates or reduces knock (detonation) which allows for higher PSI boost on the engine safely.
+Of course there are a few more details to it that this simplistic version but it has been around since WW II so it is not new technology by any means!

-The water / alcohol cools down the cylinder temperatures.
+The water cools down the cylinder temperatures.
 It also helps clean away carbo deposits which can cause hot spots leading to engine failure.

 It uses a 100psi pump and the system is under 100psi the entire time (pre-pressurized system) so there is absolutely no delay in delivering the fluid to the injector nozzles.